VoidVolker/reqs/README.md

 api.async = true        // mode === 'async'
 api.async = false       // mode === 'sync'
 ```
-This mode flag is affects only to methods declared whithout mode option.
+This mode flag is affects only to methods declared without mode option.
 If method declared with mode option - flag api.async is ignored for this method.

 #### Array with methods options and names:
 ```javascript